Poststroke Depression in Hemorrhagic Stroke

 Time Frame: 1 year

 Social Support will be assessed using the Multidimensional Scale of Perceived Social Support (MSPSS).
 The MSPSS is a scale to determine a patient's social support system from Family, Friends, and significant other.
 The scale is comprised of a total of 12 items with 4 items for each subscale.
-Scoring: Total scale average will be taken whereas for each subscale the average will be taken as: Significant other average responses from questions 1,2,5,10; Family average responses from questions 3,4,8,11; friends average responses from questions 6,7,9,12.
-Mean scale score ranging from 1-2.9 is considered low support; a score of 3-5 is considered moderate support; a score from 5.1. to 7 is considered high support.
+The following subscale can also be calculated but not utilized in the report: Significant other average responses from questions 1,2,5,10; Family average responses from questions 3,4,8,11; friends average responses from questions 6,7,9,12.

 1 year